iamprogrammerlk/iamprogrammerlk.github.io/readme.md

 # 🔥 Issues

-Bug reports and feature requests can be submitted on the [Github Issues](/../../issues).
+Bug reports and feature requests can be submitted on the [Github Issues][issues].

 <br>
 <p align="right">(<a href="#readme-top">back to top</a>)</p>